adr1enbe4udou1n/blog/content/posts/10-build-your-own-kubernetes-cluster/index.md

 ---
-title: "Setup a HA Kubernetes cluster for less than $60 / month"
+title: "Setup a HA Kubernetes cluster for less than $60 by month"
 date: 2023-10-01
 description: "Follow this opinionated guide as starter-kit for your own Kubernetes platform..."
 tags: ["kubernetes"]